richierich113/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 The 8-print_array.c   is a  function that prints n elements of an array of integers, followed by a new line.
  The 9-strcpy.c is a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
 The 100-atoi.c is a function that convert a string to an integer.
+The  101-keygen.c is a program that generates random valid passwords for the program 101-crackme.